eclipse-basyx/basyx-python-sdk/server/README.md

     - "8080:80"
     volumes:
       - ./storage:/storage
 ````

 Here files are read from `/storage` and the server can be accessed at http://localhost:8080/api/v3.0/ from your host system.
 To get a different setup this compose.yaml file can be adapted and expanded.

+Note that the `Dockerfile` has to be specified explicitly, as the build context must be set to the parent directory of `/server` to allow access to the local `/sdk`.

 ## Acknowledgments